dannypernik/opt-functions/README.md

 ## Summary of `findNewScoreReports()`

-The `findNewScoreReports()` function identifies recently updated SAT admin spreadsheets within a specified time limit (default: 5 days).
+The `findNewScoreReports()` function identifies SAT admin spreadsheets within a parent folder that have been updated within a specified time limit (default: 5 days).
 It processes these files to check for new completed tests and generates score reports for them.
 If no `students` parameter is provided, it retrieves student data from the "Clients" sheet in the `clientDataSs` spreadsheet.

 ---